Three layer pink dragon fruit cake with a fruity sponge, pink dragon fruit mousse and pink dragon fruit jelly.

 This recipe captures pretty much everything that I love about cakes.
 I love taking a bite of a sponge cake and squashing the air out of it in my mouth (ok, that sounds weird and confronting, but it's the truth so I'll stick with it).
 I love the simplicity and smoothness of raw cakes.
 And of course, I just like something silly, like wobbly jelly.

 Layer cakes can be tricky because if one layer doesn't work, your whole cake could collapse.
 It could even look like a child's sandcastle that's been trodden on by the child's sibling.
 I'll be the child crying for you.
 But never fear, I've brought the recipe is here, and it's not even dear (oh I had to)!
 I've tried 5 variations of this recipe so I've cut out all of the hard work and awkward taste testing for you!

-I used simple and subtle-tasting ingredients to bring out the true flavour and colour of the pink dragon fruit powder.
-If you live in Australia, you can get dragon fruit powder from Just Blends.
+I used simple and subtle-tasting ingredients to bring out the true flavor and color of the pink dragon fruit powder.

-You can probably sub dragon fruit powder with any other powdered flavouring.
+You can probably sub dragon fruit powder with any other powdered flavoring.
 Think berries, chocolate, matcha!
-Of course, yours will be a different colour.
+Of course, yours will be a different color.
 I mean, just check out this magenta...

 Even thought the cake might look difficult to make, I promise it isn't.
 It just takes some patience to wait for each layer to cook/set.
 But the wait is well worth it!

 - ½ cup desiccated coconut